audhage/SqlServerCustomDsc/source/Examples/README.md

 # Examples

-This will help to understand how to setup certain scenarios with SqlServerDsc resource module.
+This will help to understand how to setup certain scenarios with SqlServerCustomDsc resource module.

 ## Resource examples